CartoDB/analytics-toolbox-core/clouds/snowflake/modules/doc/quadbin/QUADBIN_FROMGEOGPOINT.md

 **Description**

-Returns the Quadbin of a given point at a given level of detail.
+Returns the Quadbin of a given point at a requested resolution.
+This function is an alias for `QUADBIN_FROMGEOPOINT`.

 * `point`: `GEOGRAPHY` point to get the Quadbin from.
 * `resolution`: `INT` level of detail or zoom.